-Remember the Robin Hood Airport case?
-A young man made what he intended to be a jokey comment about blowing up the airport if he couldn’t make his flight due to adverse weather.
+Do you recall the Robin Hood Airport incident?
+A young man made a light-hearted remark about blowing up the airport if he couldn’t make his trip due to bad weather.

-He found himself in court, was convicted by magistrates, and again on appeal before finally his conviction was quashed at a second High Court appeal.
-By then he had already lost his job as a consequence of the conviction.
+He ended up in court, was convicted by magistrates, and had his conviction overturned on appeal before a second High Court appeal.
+He had already lost his work as a result of the conviction by that time.

 What are the consequences?

-Last year the Crown Prosecution Service updated its policy statements in order to take account of the increase in online abuse, saying that individuals need to appreciate they can’t go online and press a button without any consequences.
+Last year, the Crown Prosecution Service changed its policy statements to reflect the rise in online abuse, stating that individuals must understand that they cannot simply go online and push a button and expect no repercussions.

-At the other end of the spectrum, saying something unpopular or unpleasant is not unlawful, people’s sensitivities need to be balanced with free speech, and we see reported a number of cases that cause us concern.
+On the other hand, stating something unpopular or unpleasant is not illegal; people’s sensitivities must be balanced with free speech, and we have seen a lot of examples that alarm us.

 This wave of sensitivity may lead to people confessing guilty when they are not – get legal guidance as soon as possible.